inc-cat/It-s-Kataday-/README.md

 ### Task:

-Create a function that allows us to compare 2 objects and will determine if the contents are an exact match [![anon]][anon-url]
+Create a function that allows us to compare 2 objects and will determine if the contents are an exact match \
+[![anon]][anon-url]

+## 008: Prevent Mutations for nested Arrays and Objects

+In the Functional Programming, avoiding mutation is a critically important task.

+If you do have even one function that mutates data, unwittingly, your entire code base is susceptible to a near impossible bug to resolve.

+### Task:

+Create a function that prevents mutation for nested arrays and objects.